top of page

 Guias Ecologicas

 Our Science in the Village Program, created with many outreach partners and with academic support from Professor Rodolfo Dirzo (Stanford University) and UNAM, provides hands-on learning opportunities specific to each locale and encourages community members to record (in Maya and Spanish) traditional ecological knowledge.
-PI also initiated the Guias Ecologicas Program for children and their families to work with our partners to provide beach trash cans, illustrated to demonstrate organic or inorganic trash, for the port village.
-PI beach clean-ups have been valuable teaching and learning experiences for children, families and the entire community.
+PI also initiated the Guias Ecologicas Program for children and their families to work with our partners to demonstrate organic or inorganic trash for our villages.
+PI clean-ups have been valuable teaching and learning experiences for children, families and the entire community.

 Biocultural Preservation

 Food production has significant cultural and historical meaning in Maya villages.
 As our students participated in the diabetes prevention project and interviewed their elders about traditional farming and agriculture, they realized this knowledge was being lost within their own families and villages.
-Traditional Maya music and dance projects are key parts of PI and in 2009/2010, Maestro Moises coodinated a troupe of young musicians playing traditional music in the village of Ixil.
+Traditional Maya music and dance projects are key parts of PI and in 2009/2010, Yucatec musicians have coodinated a troupe of young musicians playing traditional music in the village of Ixil and music and dance are a large part of our curriculum

 bottom of page